amnezia-vpn/amnezia-client/README.md

 Want to contribute?
 Welcome!

 ### Building sources and deployment
-Easiest way to build your own executables - is to fork project and configure [Travis CI](https://travis-ci.com/)
-Or you can build sources manually using Qt Creator.
-Qt >= 14.2 supported.
-Look to the `build_macos.sh` and `build_windows.bat` scripts in `deploy` folder for details.
+Look deploy folder for build scripts.

 ### How to build iOS app from source code on MacOS

-1. First, make sure you have [XCode](https://developer.apple.com/xcode/) installed, at least version 12 or higher.
+1. First, make sure you have [XCode](https://developer.apple.com/xcode/) installed, at least version 14 or higher.

-2. We use QT to generate the XCode project.
-With XCode 13 or lower, we need QT version 6.3.
-With XCode 14 or higher, we need QT version 6.4.
+2. We use QT to generate the XCode project. we need QT version 6.4.
 Install QT for macos in [here](https://doc.qt.io/qt-6/macos.html)

 3. Install cmake is require.
 We recommend cmake version 3.25.
 You can install cmake in [here](https://cmake.org/download/)